abw/badger-database-js/README.md

 ORMs that might be a better place to start.

-If you are using it to develop an application and want to hire me for some paid consultancy work, to provide support, or if you need someone to help with systems analysis, database design, application development, etc., then feel to [contact me](mailto:abw@wardley.org) to discuss your requirements - it's what I do professionally.
+If you are using it to develop an application and want to hire me for some consultancy work, to provide support, or if you need someone to help with systems analysis, database design, application development, etc., then feel to [contact me](mailto:abw@wardley.org) to discuss your requirements - it's what I do professionally.
 That isn't supposed to be